- Published on

 Winning the WFP-USAID PREP Innovation Challenge -- We're beyond grateful!

-Looking back on the journey we’ve been on, I’m so excited to share that the UPRI-NOAH Center has been selected as one of the winners of the PREP (Preparedness and Response Excellence in the Philippines) Innovation Challenge, organized by WFP and USAID.
-Our project has come a long way, and it’s truly a testament to the hard work and passion of our team at NOAH-WebGIS.
+Looking back on the journey we’ve been on, I’m so excited to share that the UPRI-NOAH Center has been selected as one of the winners of the PREP (Preparedness and Response Excellence in the Philippines) Innovation Challenge, organized by the United Nations World Food Programme (WFP) and the USAID.
+Our project has come a long way, and it’s truly a testament to the hard work and passion of our team at NOAH.

 Our collaboration with Dr. Gerry Bagtasa from Weather Manila has been key to this project’s success.
-By leveraging advanced rainfall forecasting data and integrating it with flood reports from barangay-level communities, we can provide people up to 24 hours’ warning before large flooding happens.
+By leveraging advanced rainfall forecasting data and integrating it with high-resolution flood hazard maps, we can provide people up to 24 hours’ warning before large flooding happens.
 That extra lead time could make all the difference in allowing families and local responders to prepare and act before disaster strikes.

 We recently presented this project at the PREP Forum on September 25, 2024, and I’m still overwhelmed by the response we received.
 Dr. Lagmay, our Executive Director, gave an amazing pitch, and the audience voted it as the Best Innovation Pitch of the day!
 It was a room full of local government officials, humanitarian organizations, and other key players, so having their recognition really felt like a validation of all the hard work that’s gone into this.

-Of course, we couldn’t have done this without our incredible WebGIS/development team.
+Of course, we couldn’t have done this without our incredible WebGIS/development team, and the whole team of UPRI-NOAH Center.
 From the early days of conceptualizing this project, to refining and implementing it over the past year, everyone has poured their expertise and heart into making this vision a reality.
 I’m so grateful for all the long hours and dedication they’ve shown.
 And of course, I also want to give a shoutout to the other innovators—TABI, CLIMBS, and PAGASA—who’ve all come up with brilliant ideas to push disaster resilience forward.

 Winning this challenge is a huge milestone, but it’s always just the beginning.
 We’re excited to continue working with WFP-USAID and build on what we’ve started, bringing this project to more flood-prone communities across the country.